nephio-project/docs/install-guide/byoc.md

 It is recommended that you create a repository specific to your installation environment.
 The packages in this repository can be derivatives of the various Nephio packages that are part of the demonstration environment.
-This allows exiting PackageVariant and PacakgeVariantSet resources to work as expected, simply by changing the Git repository pointed to by the Repository resource.
+This allows exiting PackageVariant and PackageVariantSet resources to work as expected, simply by changing the Git repository pointed to by the Repository resource.

 You may want to create a package containing those Repository resources, much as